ivan-osipov/Clabo/README.md

 More information about contribution you can find in [contribution guidelines for this project](https://github.com/ivan-osipov/Clabo/blob/master/CONTRIBUTING.md)

 ## Kotlin and Java
-Kotlin give us ability for making projects which will be started on JRE 6.
+Kotlin gives us ability for making projects which will be started on JRE 6.
 Sometimes there are limitations for launching applications in JRE 8 in production.
-This project is compiled for JRE 6.
+This project is compiled for JRE 6 and compatible with higher versions as result.

 ## Code Of Conduct
 Openness for the dialog opens door for contribution to this project.